 Alyssa joined the Fair Trade Federation as Membership Manager in 2020.
 She oversees the rigorous membership application process and annual member reviews and assists in coordinating events and member programs.

 She is also on the National Leadership Team for Fair Trade Campaigns, Vice Curator of the Lancaster Global Shapers Hub, and a member of the Climate Reality Leadership Corps.
 She has been in the non-profit sector for the majority of her career, both with Agency with Choice, an organization dedicated to assisting individuals in selecting their own care providers, and Church World Service, where she served as a resettlement case manager in the Refugee Resettlement Program.
-She currently sits on the Board of Directors for the Lancaster Human Relations Commission as well as for Revolution Lancaster.
+She currently sits on the Board of Directors for the Lancaster Human Relations Commission.

 Her passion for fair trade was cultivated throughout her years working for those in vulnerable populations and advocating for human rights issues and sustainable practices both professionally and personally.
 Alyssa earned a B.A. in International Studies with a French minor from Millersville University.